 Safeguarding Children

 On very rare occasions Social Care, whilst undertaking an investigation under s47 of the Children Act 1989, may want to speak to a child without a parents’ knowledge.
 This would be a decision made in collaboration with partner agencies and would only be done in situations where a child might be at immediate risk.
 To gain consent at this point may increase the level of risk to the child or cause evidence of a crime to be lost.

 The procedures, which we follow, have been laid down by the Local Safeguarding Children’s Board, and the school has adopted a Safeguarding Policy in line with this for the safety of all.
-If you want to know more about our procedures, please speak to the Principal and Designated Safeguarding Lead Jon Ford.
+If you want to know more about our procedures, please speak to the Vice Principal and Designated Safeguarding Lead Kate Wenlock.
 Our Safeguarding Policy can be found on the Policies page of our website.

+Safeguarding Children